Kirill614/authorization-server/README.md

 * User and admin registration
 * RESTful API for managing clients, registered users, getting information about users
 ## Authorization server run instructions
-This Spring Boot application requires Java 8 JDK or higher, also it uses maven as its build system.To run the authorization server just run Spring Boot starter class com.example.demo.AuthorizationServerApplication via your IDE.
+This Spring Boot application requires Java 8 JDK or higher, also it uses maven as its build system.
+To run the authorization server just run Spring Boot starter class com.example.demo.AuthorizationServerApplication via your IDE.